University of Lviv: Second Polish Republic

 Ukrainian professors were required to take a formal oath of allegiance to Poland; most of them refused and left the university in the early 1920s.
 The principle of "Numerus clausus" had been introduced after which Ukrainian applicants were discriminated against – Ukrainian applications were capped at 15% of the intake, whereas Poles enjoyed a 50% quota at the time.

+Polish national-democrats also strove to implement a numerus clausus for Jews.
+During the 1920-30s, Polish national-democratic students chased local Jews and beat Jewish students, so that the university finally allow installment of ghetto benches for Jewish students.